agallou/Profil/en/README.md

  * Testing (unit, functional)
  * Migration to symfony
  * Maintenance of applications with a lot de buisness-logic
- * Involvment in the introduction of new workflows (espacialy on testing)
+ * Involvement in the introduction of new workflows (espacialy on testing)
  * Trainings of users
  * Specification proposals